Episode 144. Crazy News Stories from 'The Times' Publication

 Which admittedly has been very well described.

-Like I have a great mental picture of everything.
+Like, I have a great mental picture of everything.

-I know I didn't in this sense that I can see it.
+In this instance, I can see it.

-Like from start to finish, like you don't have anything like, hmm, I wonder what happened here.
+Like, from start to finish, like, you don't have anything like, hmm, I wonder what happened here.

 Like, no, this is what happened here.